 If you like easy Italian desserts, you will love this Apple Crostata recipe!
 Fresh apples in a free-form pie baked to perfection.
 Truly one of the best apple desserts!

-This apple crostata recipe, called crostata di mele in Italian, is a simple, rustic open-faced apple pie.
-Sweet and tart apples are combined with fall spices and baked to perfection in a homemade pasta frolla dough.
+Sweet and tart apples are combined with fall spices and baked perfectly in a homemade pasta frolla dough.
 The result is a crunchy, tender crust with a soft apple filling.
-One of the easiest and tastiest apple recipes you will ever make!

-Apple Filling: In a small bowl, combine 4 tablespoons of sugar with ¼ teaspoon of ground cinnamon, a pinch of nutmeg and a pinch of salt.
-Feel free to adjust the amount of sugar-based on the variety of apples you are using.
+Apple Filling: In a small bowl, combine 4 tablespoons of sugar with ¼ teaspoon of ground cinnamon, a pinch of nutmeg, and a pinch of salt.
+Feel free to adjust the amount of sugar based on the variety of apples you are using.
 Set it aside for now.

 Preheat the oven to 375℉ (190°C).
 Position rack to bottom third.